Real-Time Streamable Generative Speech Restoration with Flow Matching: Experiments

 \subsection{Data and data representation}

 We use the EARS dataset \cite{richter2024ears} as the basis of all our problem variants and model trainings, resampled to a sampling frequency of $f_s=$\,16\,kHz.
+In evaluations for \ac{se}, we also use the \ac{vbdmd} \cite{valentini2016investigating} dataset, also resampled to 16 kHz.
 Unless otherwise noted, we use an \ac{stft} with a 512-point periodic $\sqrt{\text{Hann}}$-window (32 ms), a 256-point hop length (16 ms, 50\% overlap), and magnitude compression with exponent $\alpha = 0.5$ as in \cite{welker2022speech,richter2023speech}.
 Different from these works, we use an orthonormal STFT and do not apply an additional scaling.
 Since a 512-point window leads to 257 frequency bins, for ease of \ac{dnn} processing, we discard the Nyquist band to retrieve frames with 256 frequency bins, and pad it back with zeros before applying the inverse \ac{stft}.

 For \ac{se}, similar to \cite{richter2024causal}, during training we peak-normalize $\auC$ and $\auD$ independently and apply a random negative gain between -12 and 0\,dB to $\auD$, so that the model learns to perform automatic gain control.
 For all other tasks, we normalize $\auC$ and $\auD$ jointly based on the peak magnitude of $\auD$, assuming that a roughly constant input-output level relationship is available in these tasks.
 As the \ac{fm} process hyperparameter $\Sigma_y$ \eqref{eq:flow-matching-our-prob-path}, we empirically set scalar $\sigma_y=0.05$ for \ac{se}, $\sigma_y=0.25$ for \ac{stft} \ac{pr} and Mel vocoding, and $\sigma_y=0.35$ for dereverberation and codec post-filtering.
 For \ac{bwe}, we follow \cite{welker2025flowdec} and determine a heuristic per-frequency-band diagonal covariance matrix $\Sigma_y$ to avoid adding noise in the preserved low-frequency bands and to allow easier regeneration of the low-energy high-frequency bands.
 We set $\sigma_{\min}=0.001$ for all tasks except \ac{bwe} where $\Sigma_{\min} = 0.001\cdot\Sigma_y$.